A-m-i-t-M/HPE-CPP/README.md

 ## Usage

 The main entry point is `main.py`.
-It initializes components and starts the FastAPI server.
-For the initial run, kindly enter 'y' for all the user prompts.
-Note: The scraping of the Aruba PDFs takes some time.
-The streamlit app is a provision for the users to enter their prompts. `streamlit run gui.py` Blast away with your queries!
+It initializes components and starts the FastAPI server.\n For the initial run, kindly enter 'y' for all the user prompts.
+Note: The scraping of the Aruba PDFs takes some time.\n The streamlit app is a provision for the users to enter their prompts. `streamlit run gui.py`\n Blast away with your queries!